FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI: Conclusion

 \section{Conclusion}

-In this paper, we present the first systematic frequency-domain analysis of pathological signatures in brain MRI, revealing two key properties: (1) the frequency separability between lesions and normal anatomy, and (2) the consistent low-frequency representations in healthy brain MRI scans.
+In this paper, we present the first systematic frequency-domain analysis of pathological signatures in brain MRI, revealing two key properties: (1) the frequency separability between lesions and normal anatomy, and (2) the consistent low-frequency representations in healthy brain MRIs.
 Motivated by these insights, we propose Frequency-Decomposition Preprocessing (FDP), the preprocessing framework for UAD that leverages frequency-domain reconstruction to suppress pathologies and preserve anatomical structures.
-FDP seamlessly integrates with existing methods as a plug-and-play module, requiring no architectural modifications.
-Through extensive experiments, our approach demonstrates how frequency-domain processing effectively suppresses pathological information, providing a reliable solution for unsupervised anomaly detection in brain MRI.
+FDP integrates seamlessly with existing methods, without requiring any architectural changes to the original model.
+Through extensive experiments, we show that frequency-domain processing effectively suppresses pathological information, providing a reliable solution for unsupervised anomaly detection in brain MRI.
 We hope that our method will inspire new research directions for UAD in MRI and contribute to advancing the field.